They believed it would bring a sense of hope, community spirit and pride to our city.

 Today we also launched Winnipeg Wednesdays, to help you find your favourite way to celebrate!
 Our volunteer 50th Anniversary Committee has activities planned for every Wednesday in June.

-Wednesday June 17 is Make it Happen!
+Wednesday June 17: Make it Happen!
 Family resource centres are located in neighbourhoods across our city and offer a safe place for coffee and to do laundry, programming like financial counselling, job skills and parenting and much more.
 They make a big difference for thousands of families each year.
 These centres need some basic things – like couches, computers, a play structure.
-Between now and June 17, we hope to make 18 crowdfunding projects happen!
+We’re crowdfunding to make it happen!

-Wednesday June 24 we wrap it up with One Night for Winnipeg!
+Wednesday June 24: One Night for Winnipeg!
 Winnipeggers are invited to a free concert at the Forks featuring some of Winnipeg’s hottest performers, all in celebration of a kind, caring Winnipeg.

 Thank you for 50 wonderful years, Winnipeg.